Eton fives: List of courts

-The only known court to be owned by a private individual in the UK is on the Torry Hill estate in Kent.

-The University of Cambridge, St Olave's Grammar School, Bryanston School, Charterhouse School, Lancing College, Emanuel School and Summerfields Prep school house the only indoor Eton fives courts in England, with three Rugby fives courts being part of a Fives and Squash court complex at the former, which together form the Jock Burnet Fives centre.
+The University of Cambridge, St Olave's Grammar School, Bryanston School, Charterhouse School, Lancing College, Emanuel School and Summerfields Prep school house the only indoor Eton fives courts in England.
+At Cambridge, these three indoor courts, along with three Rugby fives courts, form the Jock Burnet Fives Centre, part of a Fives and Squash court complex.

 The first real public courts were opened in the Westway Sports & Fitness Centre in London's White City, marking a possible change in fortunes for Eton fives as a minor sport.

 Public school Rydal Penrhos currently has the only Eton fives courts in Wales.

-Only a few courts exist outside Britain, most notably at Geelong Grammar School in Australia (the school is often referred to as the 'Eton of Australia'); there are also courts in Geneva, Zürich, Lyceum Alpinum Zuoz, Switzerland, St. Paul's School, Darjeeling, India (the school is often referred to as the 'Eton of the East') and Malay College Kuala Kangsar, Malaysia, while two brand-new courts have recently been completed in the South of France, in the village of Grillon, Provence.
+Only a few courts exist outside Britain, most notably at Geelong Grammar School in Australia (the school is often referred to as the 'Eton of Australia'); there are also courts in Geneva, Zürich, Lyceum Alpinum Zuoz, Switzerland, St. Paul's School, Darjeeling, India (the school is often referred to as the 'Eton of the East') and Malay College Kuala Kangsar, Malaysia, while two courts are located in the village of Grillon, Provence in the south of France.